 Don't be disheartened.
 It only gets easier from here on.

 I cannot emphasize enough the importance and power of community.
 Having the support of a group of people going through similar trials and tribulations makes you feel less isolated and frustrated.
 Join a group, reach out and talk to others like you.

 In the course of this journey, you will find people you can share and feel comfortable with.
 Thanks to the internet, the world is now a smaller place.
-You're very welcome to follow our Facebook page, join the support group, subscribe to our YouTube channel and follow us on Instagram and realize that you are far from being alone.
+Join the community - sign up as a Blue Circle member, schedule a call on our free diabetes + mental health helpline & download the Blue Circle Diabetes app.
+You're very welcome to follow our Facebook page, join the support group, subscribe to our YouTube channel and follow us on Instagram & Twitter and realize that you are far from being alone.
 Together we are stronger.

 Ask!
 There are no stupid questions

 As a newly diagnosed family, you and your loved ones would have a million questions that weigh you down.
 Write down each one of them and ask away!
 Don't feel embarrassed or hesitant to ask anything, however silly or inconsequential it may seem.